jgirardet/sqlo/README.md

 // a few notes here :
 // - it needs an alias since it's returned
 // - use the struct name to leverage ambigous fields (here width)
-// - no `as` is required in the subquery
+// - no `as` is required in the subquery since it's not returned
 ```

 It supports `exists` keyword: